-Samsung next-gen Galaxy Book laptops set to launch soon
+Samsung next-gen Galaxy Book laptops set to launch with Galaxy S23 series

-(Pocket-lint) - Samsung is rumoured to be holding its next Galaxy Unpacked event in the first week of Febraury and it looks like it's going to be a very busy one if the latest leaks are anything to go by.
+Samsung is rumoured to be holding its next Galaxy Unpacked event in the first week of Febraury and it looks like it's going to be a very busy one if the latest leaks are anything to go by.

 We've already heard that the Samsung Galaxy S23 series is expected to debut at the event, but a report from Sammobile has also suggested the company will be revealing its next generation of Galaxy Book laptops too.